tinymce/tinymce-docs/rtc/events.md

 ## `RtcClientConnected`

-This event is fired when a user enters the session.
+When a user joins a real-time collaboration session, the `RtcClientConnected` event is fired on existing {{site.productname}} in the session and provides the user information of the newly joined user to other editors in the session.

 ### Event fields: `RtcClientConnected`